garysweaver/irie/README.md

 #### scavenge_bad_associations_for_id_only

-If you pass in a json block for an association that is not accepts_nested_attributes_for, then it will look for 'id' in the root of that block, and if it finds it, it will set the foreign_key of a related belongs_to or has_and_belongs_to_many association if one exists and is mass-assignable.
+If you pass in a json block for an association that is not `accepts_nested_attributes_for`, then it will look for 'id' in the root of that block, and if it finds it, it will set the foreign_key of a related `belongs_to` or `has_and_belongs_to_many` association if one exists and is mass-assignable.

 #### suffix_json_attributes